freitasgouvea/metamask-snap-demo/packages/snap/README.md

 All snaps in this package are inside the `src/index.ts` file.

-### RPC Request Snap
+### RPC Requests Snap

 #### Approve

-This snap demonstrates how to use the `confirmation` type of snap, recieve the `tokenName` and `tokenId` as inputs and returns a boolean value.
+This dialog  snap demonstrates how to use the `confirmation` type of snap, recieve the `tokenName` and `tokenId` as inputs and returns a boolean value.

-#### Deposit and Withdraw
+#### Deposit

+This dialog snap demonstrates ow to use `snap_getEntropy` JSON-RPC method to get entropy from the MetaMask extension, and use it to sign a message.

+This snap recieves the `tokenName`, `tokenId`, `message` and `salt` as inputs and returns the signed message.

+### Withdraw

-These snaps demonstrate how to use the `prompt` type of snap, recieve the `tokenName` and `tokenId` as inputs and returns the user input value.
+This dialog snaps demonstrate how to use the `prompt` type of snap, recieve the `tokenName` and `tokenId` as inputs and returns the user input value.

 ## Testing